-- If the pattern says “dc 2”, it means that you have to crochet 1 dc into each of the next 2 sts.
+- If the pattern says “dc 2”, you have to crochet 1 dc in each of the next 2 sts.

-- (…) – Repeat the instruction within brackets for the indicated times.
+- (…) – Repeat the instruction within parenthesis for the indicated number of times.

-- […] – Crochet the instructions within brackets into the same indicated st.
+- […] – Crochet the instructions within brackets into the same indicated st or sp.

 Single Color – Half GRANNY SQUARE triangle – TUTORIAL

 - Step 1.
-Make a MC and ch 4 (counts as a dc and a ch-1 space).
+Make a MC and ch 4 (counts as a dc and a ch-1 sp).